Edungit/edunnaty_design_agency/README.md

 ### Deployment

-Install and run a live server plugin on you IDE/Text editor and run it from the root directory.
+Install and run a live server plugin on your IDE/Text editor and run it from the root directory.